yquake2/yquake2/doc/050_commands.md

   your inventory or you do not have enough ammo to use it.
   By quickly tapping the bound key, you can navigate the list faster.

-* **prefweap <weapons>**: Similar to the previous command, this will select the first weapon available in the priority list given.
-Useful to set a "panic button".
-E.g. the following will select your best
-  shotgun: `prefweap weapon_supershotgun weapon_shotgun`.

 * **gamemode <mode>**: Provides a convenient way to switch the game mode between `coop`, `dm` and `sp` without having to set three cvars the correct way. `?` prints the current mode.